All you need to know about whiteboard markers

 Cons: smelly, pricey, not refillable, has some ergonomics issues.

-Pros: is the least smelly, fantastic ergonomics, great ink flow, refillable (at least was designed to be so), there is grey colour available.
+Pros: is the least smelly, fantastic ergonomics, great ink flow, refillable, there is grey colour available.

-Cons: no refill inks are available at the moment, not easily available, colour is sometimes unstable, tip is too soft, very expensive compared to other markers.
+Cons: re-fills might not be available for purchase in some countries, not easily available, colour is sometimes unstable, tip is too soft, very expensive compared to other markers.

 Pros: is almost not smelly, good ergonomics, great ink coverage and flow.